2020 Leadership Journey Project: Chart Team Strategy to Optimize Innovation in Global Health

-Amy Lin leads the USAID Center for Innovation and Impact (CII), which applies market-based approaches like market shaping, innovative financing, and enabling innovation to global health challenges.
-Previously, Amy was based in Mumbai with Monitor Inclusive Markets, where she led teams developing social enterprise models to meet needs in low-resource settings, such as for clean drinking water in slums.
+Amy Lin leads USAID’s Center for Innovation and Impact (CII), which applies innovative, market-based, and digital health approaches to global health challenges.
+Previously, Amy was based in Mumbai with Monitor Inclusive Markets, developing social enterprise models to meet needs in low-resource settings, such as for clean drinking water in slums.
 Prior to this role, she served as the HIV/AIDS Program Director for the Clinton Health Access Initiative (CHAI) in Liberia.
-Before CHAI, Amy was at the World Bank’s Development Marketplace, which funds new approaches to serving the poor.
-Amy also worked with TechnoServe in Peru, creating growth strategies for semi-rural microbusinesses.
-Earlier, she was with the Boston Consulting Group (BCG), where she advised multinational companies in the pharmaceutical, financial services, and consumer goods industries.
+Before CHAI, Amy was at the World Bank’s Development Marketplace, which focused on funding new approaches to serving the poor.
+Amy also worked with TechnoServe in Peru, creating growth strategies for microbusinesses.
+Earlier, she was with the Boston Consulting Group (BCG), advising multinational companies in the pharmaceutical, financial services, and consumer goods industries.

 Amy holds an MBA from the Wharton School of the University of Pennsylvania, an MA in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS), and a BA with Distinction in Political Science from Yale University.